bfontaine/grape/doc/Patterns.md

 ## Literals

 literals are matched, well, literally.
-Like in a regular expression, they match their own representation.
+Like in a regular expression, they match their own representation: the pattern `42` matches the code `42`.

 ## Wildcards
 ### `$`